Updated: May 11, 2017

 - The best neighborhoods in London for first time visitors are Mayfair, Marylebone, Piccadilly, Soho, and Covent Garden – all are central, safe, and have easy access to restaurants and attractions.

-- The best airport hotels in London are the Hilton (direct access to Heathrow) and the Hampton (direct access to Gatwick)
+- Best Airport Hotels in London: Hilton London Heathrow (direct access to Heathrow) • Hampton Gatwick (direct access to Gatwick)

 - Best time to visit London: Depending on your interests London can be a great year-round destination.
 Museums and galleries are quiet in the winter months while parks and markets are best from May until September.

 15 Best Luxury Hotels in London